 Peter's following project embarked on a physically challenging environmental expedition, hiking to Everest Basecamp.
 In sub-zero temperatures, Peter collected rubbish along a 10-day hike to reuse in collage and mixed media works made ‘enpleinair’ at Everest.
 Where the story captivates him, he will record elements and nuances of the space to rework into ambitiously scaled and expressive paintings; using paint and other media poured, rubbed and splashed onto the canvas.

-Having worked exclusively in oils, his technique has broadened to incorporate the use of plaster, collage, inks and shellac.
+Having worked exclusively in oils, his technique has broadened to incorporate the use of collage, acrylic inks and shellac.
 His paintings give the impression of well-worn exterior walls, buffeted and corroded over time.
 The effect is a characterful, well weathered surface, stony and granular that is at the same time luminous with dramatic light.
 His paintings go through a number of stages, deconstructed and layered, to form a complex expression of his subject matter.

 Publications